csfeeser/k8s/cka tips.md

 4. Never memorize what you can copy/paste :)

 5. shortcuts for resource creation (all --tags are OPTIONAL, only set what you need)
-    - kubectl run PODNAME --image=IMAGE_NAME --labels="app=hazelcast,env=prod" --env="DNS_DOMAIN=cluster"
+    - `kubectl run PODNAME --image=IMAGE_NAME --labels="app=hazelcast,env=prod" --env="DNS_DOMAIN=cluster"`
-    - kubectl create deploy DEPLOYMENTNAME --image=IMAGE_NAME --replicas=NUMBER
+    - `kubectl create deploy DEPLOYMENTNAME --image=IMAGE_NAME --replicas=NUMBER`
-    - type "kubectl create svc --help | less" to see a list of quick commands to create these objects on the fly!
+    - type `kubectl create svc --help | less` to see a list of quick commands to create these objects on the fly!

-6. Use kubectl describe against problematic objects! "kubectl get events" is another way to get an overview of anything that might be wrong
+6. Use `kubectl describe` against problematic objects! `kubectl get events` is another way to get an overview of anything that might be wrong

 7. ALWAYS copy/paste the name of images!
 One typo and you will get an error.
 Expect to see an "nginxxx" on your exam :)